openmrs/openmrs-esm-user-dashboard-widgets/README.md

 This widget shows the charts based on the configuration.
 Refer below to check list of chart types supported.

-Please refer the [Architecture Decision Record](docs/adr-04-charts-configuration.md) for more informaion about how to configure a chart widget.
+Please refer the [Architecture Decision Record](docs/adr-04-charts-configuration.md) for more information about how to configure a chart widget.

 ### Chart Types: